-In person court proceedings will begin on Thursday, May 6th.
-However, the last Thursday of each month will be reserved for remote court proceedings to accommodate those who do not feel comfortable appearing in person due to COVID-19.
+In person court proceedings are now in person except for the last Thursday of each month which will be reserved for remote court proceedings to accommodate those who do not feel comfortable appearing in person due to COVID-19.
 If you would like to setup an appearance before the court remotely, information can be found here on how to make a request to resolve your offense over video conference.
 Please Note: You will need access to the internet, video, and a microphone to appear remotely.
 If you do not have any of the devices required for the virtual hearing, you may contact the court for alternative instructions or accommodations by calling phone number (254) 662-1415 or by emailing at email@example.com.

 View upcoming court dockets here.